Understanding and Managing Irritable Bowel Syndrome: A Comprehensive Guide

 Finally, others are prescribed low-dose antidepressants, and psychological approaches can be considered: this is the case of psychological help or discussion groups.
 This helps lighten the mental load, especially since stress and anxiety play an important role in the occurrence and severity of symptoms.
 Other therapeutic approaches, such as hypnosis, sophrology and others, can also be considered in order to provide relief, particularly during periods of crisis.

 This syndrome does not require surgery.
 We can nevertheless hope that research advances, particularly with regard to the hypotheses mentioned above regarding proteases and the intestinal microbiota, and develops treatments in these directions.
-For example, probiotics could have an effect since they improve the health of the intestinal flora.
+For example, probiotics might have an effect since they improve the health of the intestinal flora.

 1701838483